AleksaC/pdflatex-docker/README.md

 # pdflatex-docker

-Compile latex to pdf using docker
+Compile latex to pdf using Docker.